Start9Labs/jellyfin-startos/instructions.md

 6. Set up Remote Access - Both of these boxes can be left unchanged from the defaults as remote access from outside the Server's LAN is not supported by the OS at this time.
 Click 'Next', and then click 'Finish'.

 7. After clicking 'Finish' in step 6, log in with your credentials from step 2.

+## GPU Acceleration for Video Transcoding

+Starting from version 10.8.12 and up, GPU acceleration is now available for users to utilize on compatible hardware.
+Feel free to enable this feature if you wish to enhance your video transcoding experience.

+* Navigate to the Administration Dashboard.
+* Go to the Playback section.
+* Look for the option to enable GPU Acceleration and toggle it on.

+Enjoy the improved performance with GPU acceleration!